 Each of these plans requires an annual recertification of your income and family size.
 This information is used to calculate your monthly loan payments each year.

 If you’re a teacher, you may be eligible to receive up to $5,000 or $17,500 in FedLoan student loan forgiveness.

 The Teacher Loan Forgiveness Program awards teachers with loan forgiveness after five consecutive years of teaching in a low-income school or educational service agency.

-But the full forgiveness amount is limited to “highly qualified” math and science teachers at the secondary level and special education teachers.
-Because of these limitations, many teachers may be better off pursuing PSLF instead.
+But the full forgiveness amount is limited to “highly qualified” math and science teachers at the secondary school level and special education teachers.
+Because of these strict eligibility requirements, many teachers may be better off pursuing PSLF instead.